 Permian Basin rig count

-Currently, there are 645 working oil rigs in the US.
-The Permian Basin has 239 of these rigs, more than any other region.
-The Eagle Ford Shale has 81 active oil rigs, the Williston Basin has 71, and the Mississippian Lime has 18.
+Currently, there are 662 working oil rigs in the United States.
+The Permian Basin accounts for 249 of these rigs, more than any other region.
+The Eagle Ford Shale has 78 active oil rigs, the Williston Basin has 72, and the Mississippian Lime has 20.

-The Permian Basin’s oil rig count rose by eight in the week ending July 10.
-On average, two oil rigs were added in the four weeks ending July 10 in the Permian Basin.
-In comparison, the basin lost one rig on average in the four weeks ending July 2.
-The Permian Basin rig count has risen only five times in the past eight months.
+The Permian Basin oil rig count decreased by two in the week ended September 4.
+On average, one crude oil rig was idled in the four weeks ended September 4 in the Permian Basin.
+The basin added one oil rig on average in the four weeks ended August 28.

-In the 12 months ending July 10, 2015, the number of active oil rigs in the Permian Basin fell by 318, or 57%.
-The Permian Basin rig count is at its lowest level since May 2010.
-But, rigs in the basin seem to be turning around.
+In the 12 months ended September 4, 2015, the number of active oil rigs in the Permian Basin fell by 308, or 55%.
+The Permian Basin rig count is at its lowest level since July 2010.
+However, rig counts seem to be turning around.

 What does this mean?

-Laredo Petroleum forms 1.1% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
-Whiting Petroleum accounts for 0.40% of the iShares U.S. Energy ETF (IYE).
-If the Permian Basin’s oil production falls, midstream operators transporting oil and gas in this region would also be hit.
-These include MLPs (master limited partnerships) like Magellan Midstream Partners (MMP), Regency Energy Partners (RGP), Plains All American Partners (PAA), and Energy Transfer Partners (ETP).
+Laredo Petroleum forms 1.17% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Whiting Petroleum accounts for 0.25% of the iShares North American Natural Resources ETF (IGE).
+If the Permian Basin’s oil production falls, it would reduce oil and gas volume of midstream operators transporting oil and gas in this region.
+These operators include MLPs like Magellan Midstream Partners (MMP), Regency Energy Partners (RGP), Plains All American Partners (PAA), and Energy Transfer Partners (ETP).

 About the Permian Basin

-The Permian Basin is a combination of the Midland Basin and the Delaware Basin in West Texas and southern New Mexico.
-According to the EIA (U.S. Energy Information Administration), the Permian Basin produces the most crude oil in the US.
+The Permian Basin is a combination of the Midland Basin and the Delaware Basin in West Texas and Southern New Mexico.
+According to the EIA (U.S. Energy Information Administration), the Permian Basin produces the most crude oil in the United States.